Teaching

 Heinz Bodamer (born 1927) attended Baumeister's class from 1946 to 1950.
 His activities include working as a commercial artist and as an independent painter and graphic artist in Stuttgart.

-For the inaugural summer semester in 1946, the Stuttgart Academy of Arts was to some extent reconstructed on the Weißenhof.
+For the inaugural summer semester in 1946, the Stuttgart Academy of Arts at the Weißenhof was to some extent rebuilt.
 The students participated a good deal in the reconstruction.

 ab-f-018-013